wbamberg/slaughterhouse/blog.md

 In Firefox 31 the Add-on SDK is making a change to the execution environment for content scripts.

-For most add-ons, this won't be visible.
-However, content scripts will no longer be able to use `unsafeWindow` or `window.wrappedJSObject` to make JavaScript objects available to content.
+WHile this change will not affect most addons, some common patterns will no longer work.
+Specifically, content scripts will no longer be able to use `unsafeWindow` or `window.wrappedJSObject` to make JavaScript objects available to content.
+The more common pattern of accessing objects in the page directly via `unsafeWindow` will conitnue to work as expected.

-Instead, we've provided some new APIs that you can use to share functions and objects with content explicitly.
+What we're introducing instead are some new APIs that you can use to share functions and objects with content explicitly.
 While you're working on migrating to these new APIs, there's a mechanism you can use to switch your add-on back to the old behavior as a short-term measure.

 ## Who's affected? ##